 The Legislature’s top Democrats have threatened to roll back a $45 million tax credit for Bath Iron Works, saying in a letter that the shipyard has not lived up to its “end of the bargain.”

-The Portland Press Herald reports that House Speaker Sara Gideon and Senate President Troy Jackson, in a December letter to the shipyard’s president, Dirk Lesko, said they supported the tax credit “based on the promise of continued good-paying jobs” at the Bath shipyard.
+House Speaker Sara Gideon and Senate President Troy Jackson, in a Dec.
+20 letter to the shipyard’s president, Dirk Lesko, said they supported the tax credit “based on the promise of continued good-paying jobs” at the Bath shipyard.

-They pointed to the shipyard’s plans to hire out-of-state contractors, a decline in its average wage and the hiring of low-wage workers as “ever-growing evidence that BIW has not lived up to their end of the bargain,” a situation that could prompt the Legislature to “reconsider” the $45 million tax credit, according to the Press Herald.
+They pointed to the shipyard’s plans to hire out-of-state contractors, a decline in its average wage and the hiring of low-wage workers as “ever-growing evidence that BIW has not lived up to their end of the bargain.”

 The Shipbuilders Tax Credit, tailor-made for Bath Iron Works, was launched in 1997 to promote investment and hiring at the facility.
 It sheltered up to $3 million a year before reaching a $60 million cap in the fiscal year ending June 30, 2018, and a December 2018 expiration date.